Haffi921/acq2bva/README.md

     acq2bva -hh                Show the full help message with information on optional args and exit acq2bva [-v, --version]    Show program's version number and exit

+    acq2bva [-p, --pc, --print_channels]
+                                Print number and name of each channel, and exit

 Path variables
   Either: